jmglov/quilt/README.md

 In no particular order:

-* Add polygons
-* Help text (mouseover?)
+* Help text
+* Read drawing name from query params
+* Scripted mode for teaching that will show kids where to click, step by step, to make a drawing
+* Cloud load and save so kids can show off their drawings outside of class
 * Give decent error messages when eval fails in the source editor
 * Nicer styling
-* Scripted mode for teaching that will show kids where to click, step by step, to make a drawing
-* Cloud load and save so kids can show off their drawings outside of class
 * Functional mode
-* ClojureScript eval
+* ClojureScript eval (maybe too dangerous?)

 If there's something you want to see, [open an issue](https://github.com/jmglov/quilt/issues)!